Service Alignment Mode [SAM] _

 5 Option Bytes.
 Used to set the option bytes.
 See “Options” in the Alignments section for a detailed description.
 Seven codes are possible.

-6 Clear.
-Erases the contents of the error buffer.
-Select the CLEAR menu item and press the MENU RIGHT key.
+item and press the MENU RIGHT key.
 The content of the error buffer is cleared.

 7 Options.
 Used to set the option bits.
 See “Options” in the Alignments section for a detailed description.